 It contains herbs like ashwagandha, shatavari and rhodiola, along with cinnamon and mushrooms (specifically chaga and reishi).

 You can find the Rasa coffee blend on Amazon.

-3. Take a good quality adaptogenic supplement
+3. Take as a supplement (capsules or tincture)

 Many supplement brands sell adaptogens in capsules.

 This is definitely a convenient way to enjoy the benefits of these “smart’ foods!